nimasina-innovation/nimasina2024/README.md

 Researcher • Inventor • Systems Thinker

-I work at the intersection of engineering, artificial intelligence, and innovation, with a focus on creating practical, future-oriented solutions.
+I work at the intersection of engineering, artificial intelligence, and innovation, with a focus on creating practical, future-oriented solutions, Advanced systems.

 ---